solohin/test-project/README.md

 - to_time - Optional filter note[time].
 The same format.
 Midnight is 23:59.
 - page - Optional page number starting from 1.
 Default = 1.
 500 items per page
 - user_id - Optional user filter.
 Available only for ROLE_ADMIN
+- on_page - Notes on page.
+Min 1, max 500, default 50

 **Response**